Complete Guide to Santa Barbara Castle: History, Secrets and Practical Tips

 It is the lowest area, designed primarily to act as an exterior defensive barrier and advanced storage space.

-• The Revellín de Bon Repós: It is currently a large esplanade that is usually used for open-air concerts, theme markets and theatrical performances.
+• The Revellín de Bon Repós: Today it is a large esplanade commonly used for open-air concerts, themed markets and theatrical performances.

-• The Face of the Moor: If you look down at the cliff from outside the enclosure or from Postiguet beach, you will be able to appreciate the geological whim of the rock, which draws with astonishing clarity the profile of a human head with a turban, associated with tragic legends of forbidden love between Arab princesses and Christian knights.
+• The Face of the Moor: If you look towards the cliff from outside the enclosure or from Postiguet Beach, you will notice the geological formation of the rock, which remarkably resembles the profile of a human head wearing a turban, linked to tragic legends of forbidden love between Arab princesses and Christian knights.

 One of the great advantages of this fortress is its accessibility.
-Depending on your physical condition, the time you have and the type of experience you are looking for, you can opt for different alternatives to crown Benacantil.
+Depending on your physical condition, the time available and the type of experience you are looking for, there are several ways to reach the summit of Mount Benacantil.

-Integrated ElevatorJuan Bautista Lafora Avenue (in front of Postiguet Beach) 1 minuteFamilies, people with reduced mobility and comfort.Free for children under 5 years old and seniors.
-Reduced general rate.
+Integrated ElevatorJuan Bautista Lafora Avenue (opposite Postiguet Beach)1 minuteFamilies, people with reduced mobility and visitors seeking maximum comfortFree for children under 5 and seniors.
+Reduced general admission fee

-Walking through the NeighborhoodSanta Cruz neighbourhood / Ereta Park25-35 minutesLovers of urban hiking, photography and historical charm.Free
+On Foot through the NeighbourhoodSanta Cruz neighbourhood / Ereta Park25-35 minutesLovers of urban hiking, photography and historical charm.Free

-Walking along the WallNear Plaza del Carmen20-30 minutesEnjoy a rustic monumental setting off the beaten path.Free
+On Foot along the WallNear Plaza del Carmen20-30 minutesEnjoying a unique rustic and monumental setting.Free

-It is the most popular and surprising option.
-Just in front of Postiguet Beach, a 204-metre-long tunnel dug directly into the bowels of the rock leads you to the lifts.
-These go up vertically covering 142 meters in just one minute, leaving you directly in the upper enclosure (El Macho).
+This is the most popular and surprising option.
+Just opposite Postiguet Beach, a 204-metre-long tunnel carved directly into the heart of the mountain leads visitors to the lifts.
+These travel vertically for 142 metres in just one minute, taking you directly to the upper enclosure (El Macho).

 Option 2: On foot through the Parque de la Ereta and Barrio de Santa Cruz (The most picturesque)

 If you have good shoes and you like to walk, this is the most beautiful route.
-It begins by winding through the picturesque, narrow and flowery streets of the Barrio de Santa Cruz.
+It winds through the narrow, colourful and flower-filled streets of the Barrio de Santa Cruz.
 As you go up, you will enter the Parque de la Ereta, a stepped green space on the slope of the mountain with fountains, viewpoints and rest areas.
-The climb is steep and features quite a few stairs, but the changing views of the old city’s rooftops more than make up for the effort.
+The climb is steep and features quite a few stairs, but the changing views of the old town rooftops make the effort worthwhile.

 Option 3: On foot along the Castle Wall (The Medieval Route)

-It is a variant that follows the layout of the old outer walls that went down to connect with the city.
-The trail is groomed and offers a direct immersion in the environment of pure defensive fortification, with Mediterranean vegetation and a unique perspective of the rocky slope.
+This route follows the layout of the old outer walls connecting the fortress with the city.
+The path is well maintained and offers direct immersion into the atmosphere of a defensive fortress surrounded by Mediterranean vegetation and unique rocky landscapes.

 Option 4: By car or city bus

-If you prefer to go up by motor, there is a perfectly paved access road along the north face of Mount Benacantil (accessed from Vázquez de Mella street).
-You can opt for the private car or use the services of the specific shuttle bus or the Alicante Tourist Bus (Turibús), which has a regulated stop in the vicinity of the doors of the lower enclosure.
+If you prefer to travel up by vehicle, there is a fully paved access road on the northern side of Mount Benacantil (accessible from Vázquez de Mella Street).
+Visitors can use private vehicles, the dedicated shuttle bus service or the Alicante Tourist Bus (Turibús), which stops near the entrance to the lower enclosure.

-The Castle of Santa Barbara is not just a static monument; It is a lively cultural center adapted to the needs of modern tourism.
+Santa Barbara Castle is not just a static monument; it is a vibrant cultural centre adapted to the needs of modern tourism.
 It has a complete infrastructure of public and private services:

 • Information Points and Guides: In the intermediate enclosure you will find the visitor reception office.
-Official guided tours are offered regularly in several languages, dramatized tours suitable for families with children, and QR codes scattered throughout the route to download audio guides on smartphones.
+Official guided tours are regularly offered in several languages, along with themed guided tours for families with children and QR codes distributed throughout the route for downloading audio guides onto smartphones.

 • Gastronomic Spaces: The venue has cafeteria areas, kiosk-type terraces and a restaurant where you can taste snacks, ice creams or traditional Alicante dishes in the shade of the walls, enjoying the sea breezes.

-• Souvenir and Craft Shops: Small aesthetically integrated establishments where you can buy typical products of the province of Alicante (nougat, wines with D.O., handmade footwear) and historical souvenirs.
+• Souvenir and Craft Shops: Small aesthetically integrated establishments where you can buy typical products of the province of Alicante (Turrón (nougat), wines with D.O., handmade footwear) and historical souvenirs.

-• Public Restrooms and Accessibility: There are toilets strategically distributed in the middle and lower enclosures.
-Much of the route through the intermediate and lower enclosures is adapted for baby carriages and wheelchairs by means of wooden ramps and level pavements (although the final access to the Macho still requires overcoming a certain slope due to the natural rock).
+• Public Toilets and Accessibility: Toilets are strategically distributed throughout the middle and lower enclosures.
+Much of the route is adapted for wheelchairs and pushchairs through the use of wooden ramps and level flooring, although access to El Macho still requires overcoming some natural slopes.

 • Active Cultural Programming: Throughout the year, the exhibition halls (such as the old Guard Corps or the Cisterns) house temporary art collections, archaeological exhibitions or military history.
 In addition, during the summer nights, the parade ground and the esplanades are transformed into privileged settings for film cycles, classical music concerts and theater performances.